microsoft/golazo/docs/index.md

   decisions, reduces single‑expert risk, and powers AI assistants with high‑fidelity context
 - Customer Validation as a distinct stage; Done means value observed, not just code merged

+## Inspiration

+Golazo builds on many great industry ideas including these specific books:

+- "Implementing Lean Software Development: From Concept to Cash" by Mary and Tom Poppendieck
+- "The Principles of Product Development Flow: Second Generation Lean Product Development" by Donald
+  G. Reinertsen
+- "Kanban: Successful Evolutionary Change for Your Technology Business" by David J. Anderson
+- "The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses" by Eric Ries

 ## Suggested Reading Path

 Prev/Next links at the bottom of each page will help guide you along this reading path or use the